farm-gym/rlberry-farms/README.md

 This repository aim at using games constructed from [Farm-Gym](https://github.com/farm-gym/rlberry-farms) using [rlberry](https://github.com/rlberry-py/rlberry).

-A colab notebook is available [HERE](https://colab.research.google.com/drive/1AauxwIGebI11fF1sJgZp9nYx5M1SoPfV?usp=sharing) to introduce the library with a PPO agent on a basic farm.
+A colab notebook is available [HERE](https://colab.research.google.com/drive/1AauxwIGebI11fF1sJgZp9nYx5M1SoPfV?usp=sharing), it introduces the library with a PPO agent on a basic farm.

 A full documentation is available [HERE](https://scool.gitlabpages.inria.fr/rlberry-farms/).